shivjag/USFLibraryManagement/README.md

 Title: Business Insights with AI, Author: Olivia Carter, Available Copies: 2
 Title: Analytics in Action, Author: Nathan Brooks, Available Copies: 5 How I Built This
 Used branches for different parts (person-classes, book-class, library-class, main-program).
-Committed regularly and merged everything into main when done.
+Committed individually and merged everything into main when done.
-Screenshot of the output is in screenshots/output.png.

-###Competition due: Sept 30, 2025